mojtabamoradli/REST-GraphQL-API-Server-and-Client/README.md

 REST APIs have a problem commonly known as over-fetching, as the name suggests, when you query something, it returns more than what you need; `GraphQL` which is a query language for APIs, is a way we can avoid this problem; it lets us query exactly what we want, when we want.

 Mainly there are two ways to write a GraphQL server, meaning writing a schema, which defines all the types and fields, and the resolvers, which are the collection of functions that are called to return the data for those types: Code-first and schema-First methods.
 I’m not going to explain which is better for what work or talking about them, there are plenty of articles explaining each better than I ever could.
 Here, I used both methods to write a simple server.
-For schema-first method, I managed to connect my server to the MongoDB database.
+For schema-first method, I managed to connect my server to the MongoDB database and i implement an authentication system.

 # How to use
 ```diff